-Enable Coordinator Mirroring for Cloudberry Database
+Enable Coordinator Mirroring for Apache Cloudberry

 This topic describes how to configure coordinator mirroring to ensure a smooth coordinator node failover.